What Is ESG Performance And How To Measure It?

 Why is ESG performance important?

 Companies and investors are putting more emphasis on ESG performance.
-If a company has good ESG performance it’s seen as more responsible and sustainable.
-This in turn means more investors and customers will be attracted to the company.
-Investors also want to invest in companies that align with their values and those that have strong ESG performance as they will perform better over the long term.
+If a company has good ESG performance, it’s seen as more responsible and sustainable.
+This, in turn, means more investors and customers will be drawn to the company.
+Investors also want to invest in companies that align with their values and those that have strong ESG performance, as they will perform better in the long run.

 How do I improve my ESG performance?